History of feminism: 1940s

 In most front line countries, women volunteered or were conscripted for various duties in support of the national war effort.
 In Britain, women were drafted and assigned to industrial jobs or to non-combat military service.
 The British services enrolled 460,000 women.
 The largest service, Auxiliary Territorial Service, had a maximum of 213,000 women enrolled, many of whom served in anti-aircraft gun combat roles.
 In many countries, including Germany and the Soviet Union, women volunteered or were conscripted.
 In Germany, women volunteered in the League of German Girls and assisted the Luftwaffe as anti-aircraft gunners, or as guerrilla fighters in Werwolf units behind Allied lines.
 In the Soviet Union, about 820,000 women served in the military as medics, radio operators, truck drivers, snipers, combat pilots, and junior commanding officers.

 Many American women retained their domestic chores and often added a paid job, especially one related to a war industry.
 Much more so than in the previous war, large numbers of women were hired for unskilled or semi-skilled jobs in munitions, and barriers against married women taking jobs were eased.
 The popular Rosie the Riveter icon became a symbol for a generation of American working women.
-In addition, some 300,000 women served in U.S. military uniform with organizations such as Women's Army Corps and WAVES.
+In addition, some 300,000 women served in US military uniform with organizations such as Women's Army Corps and WAVES.
 With many young men gone, sports organizers tried to set up professional women's teams, such as the All-American Girls Professional Baseball League, which closed after the war.
 After the war, most munitions plants closed, and civilian plants replaced their temporary female workers with returning veterans, who had priority.